BrunoDSerafini/tcc-hosting-capacity-ev/README.md

 **"Analysis of the Hosting Capacity of the Distribution Network with the Implementation of Electric Vehicle Charging Stations"**

-The study explores the integration of electric vehicle (EV) charging stations in medium- and low-voltage distribution networks, using modeling and simulation tools based on BDGD and DSS frameworks.
+The study explores the integration of electric vehicle (EV) charging stations in low-voltage distribution networks, using modeling and simulation tools based on BDGD and DSS frameworks.

 ## 🧠 Project Summary